openjdk/jextract/doc/GUIDE.md

 }
 ```

-In the above example, the `asSlice` method is used to 'slice' out of section of
+In the above example, the `asSlice` method is used to 'slice' out a section of
-the array, which corresponds to a single `Point` struct instance.
+the array, which corresponds to a single `Point` struct element.
 This method
 can be used to access individual elements of the `points` array, when given
 an index.

 Finally, the `reinterpret` method can be used to 'sanitize' a pointer that is
 returned from native code.
 Let's say we have a C function that creates an instance
 of a `Point`, and returns a pointer to it, as well as a function that deletes a
-created point:
+point, given a pointer:

 ```c
 struct Point* new_point(void);